Learning Direct Optimization for Scene Understanding: Introduction

-The latent variables (LVs) $\bfz$ are the scene graph, i.e.\ the shape, appearance, position and poses of all objects in the scene, plus global variables such as the camera and lighting.
-Our work is carried out in an analysis-by-synthesis framework, and we develop methods to the problem of scene understanding in 3D from a single image --- this is to be contrasted with methods that simply predict 2D image-based bounding boxes or pixel labelling, see Figure \ref{i:view}.
-Note that optimization of the 3D scene projection in the form of an image is a challenging task even for a few LVs.
+The latent variables (LVs) $\bfz$ are the scene graph\footnote{The term \emph{scene graph} is taken from the computer graphics literature, see e.g.\ \cite{angel-03}.}, i.e.:\ the shape, appearance, position and poses of all objects in the scene, plus global variables such as the camera and lighting.
+Our work is carried out in an analysis-by-synthesis framework.
+We develop methods to the problem of scene understanding in 3D from a single image, see Figure~\ref{i:view} --- this is to be contrasted with methods that simply predict image-based bounding boxes or pixel labelling.
+Due to the interpretable 3D representation, one could easily edit the scene, e.g. refine object positions or their colours, or analyse the 3D scene, e.g.\ compute possible paths so as not to collide with the objects present in the scene.

 Given $\bfz$ we can render the scene graph to obtain a predicted image $\bfg(\bfz)$, which can be compared to $\bfx$.
 The usual way to improve the match is to measure the error $E(\bfx,\bfg(\bfz))$, and to use an optimizer to update $\bfz$ via minimization of $E(\bfx,\bfg(\bfz))$.
-Our \ourMethodFull approach is based on the idea that a comparison between $\bfx$~and~$\bfg(\bfz)$ can provide good clues as to how $\bfz$ should be updated, and we can \emph{train a network} to predict an update for $\bfz$ rather than requiring an error measure $E$ to be defined in the image space, and then minimizing it.
+The \ourMethodFull approach is based on the idea that we can \emph{train a network} to predict an update for $\bfz$ rather than requiring an error measure $E$ to be defined in the image space, and then minimizing it.

+The structure of the paper is as follows: in Section~\ref{sec:nlo} we explain \ourMeth and how it contrasts to error-based optimization, and provide a list of our contributions.
+In Section~\ref{sec:relatedwork} we discuss related work.
+In Section~\ref{s:initialization} we describe the latent variables, and the initialization networks in Section \ref{s:init}.
+Section~\ref{s:expts} gives details of the experimental datasets.
+Section~\ref{s:EBO} provides the details of the setup of error-based optimization, and Section \ref{s:NLO} gives the details of LiDO setup and network architecture.
+Finally, Section~\ref{s:eval} describes our evaluation measures, with the results presented in Section~\ref{s:results}.